pnggroup/libpng/README.md

 Files included in this distribution
 -----------------------------------

-    ANNOUNCE      =>  Announcement of this version, with recent changes AUTHORS       =>  List of contributing authors
+    ANNOUNCE.md   =>  Announcement of this version, with recent changes AUTHORS.md    =>  List of contributing authors
-    CHANGES       =>  Description of changes between libpng versions INSTALL       =>  Instructions to install libpng
-    LICENSE       =>  License to use and redistribute libpng README        =>  This file
+    CHANGES       =>  Description of changes between libpng versions LICENSE.md    =>  License to use and redistribute libpng README.md     =>  This file
-    TODO          =>  Things not implemented in the current library TRADEMARK     =>  Trademark information
+    TODO.md       =>  Things not implemented in the current library TRADEMARK.md  =>  Trademark information
-    example.c     =>  Example code for using libpng functions libpng.3      =>  Manual page for libpng (includes libpng-manual.txt)
-    libpng-manual.txt  =>  Description of libpng and its functions libpngpf.3    =>  Manual page for libpng's private functions (deprecated) png.5         =>  Manual page for the PNG format png.c         =>  Basic interface functions common to library png.h         =>  Library function and interface declarations (public) pngpriv.h     =>  Library function and interface declarations (private)
+    example.c     =>  Example code for using libpng functions png.c         =>  Basic interface functions common to library png.h         =>  Library function and interface declarations (public) pngpriv.h     =>  Library function and interface declarations (private)